Peter-Walsh/About/CONTENTS.md

 # Table of Contents
-This is going to be the table of contents for all of my public repositories.
-How I will arrange them, I'm not sure yet.
-I will probably go off of the type of project it was and the programming language.
+Welcome to the table of contents for all of my projects!

-I'll probably include a link to each repository with a brief description.
-For most of my projects, there should be a readme that describes the project in detail so I think I want to make sure I keep the description brief here.
+All of the links to the projects here are just links to my other repositories on this account, so you can find them there.
+I figured this might be an easier way for people to look at the things I've been working on though.

-Everything down below are just placeholders, don't take them too seriously.
+Please note, there are a few placeholder projects in here (they don't have links).

 ## Data Science Projects